| Appendix 5: Articles

 all possible efforts to enhance food production from

+agriculture as well as livestock and fishery sector.
 Today, unity of the union could have been reconsolidate

 and the whole nation is in tranquillity.
 Besides the